 - Peanut Butter - melt a cup in the microwave and then swirl & layer before freezing.

 This recipe is gluten-free as written.
 It is not dairy-free and I have not tried using alternate milk products.

 The right ingredients, supplies, & equipment help recipes taste amazing & turn out well.
-Here are recommendations for products that are needed for making this recipe.
+Here are recommendations for products that are needed for making this recipe including some of the best ice cream makers.
 The Cuisinart models are hands down the top-of-the-line ice cream makers you can buy.

 The Short Order Cook participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!

 Freeze ice cream in an airtight freezer-safe storage container for up to 3 months.
 It is best enjoyed within 30 days.

 All of these great tips are shared in the post.
 But these are so good and important they are worth mentioning again so you don't miss them.

 - Freeze your ice cream machine's insert according to your model's recommendations (typically 12-36 hours).

 - Use very ripe bananas, they mash easier.